Nintendo Switch: Future Game Roster Might Include ‘Crash Bandicoot,’ ‘Amnesia,’ And ‘Seven Knights’

 The rumor mill speculates that three new titles will be added to the Nintendo Switch’s game roster either within the year or in 2019.

 Hype for the Nintendo Switch is still going strong.
-The Asian game company plans on keeping support for its hybrid console going by adding even more fun games for fans to play.
+The Japanese game company plans on keeping support for its hybrid console going by adding even more fun games for fans to play.

 Nintendo Switch 2019 Game Roster